saralein/saralein.github.io/_posts/2018-02-27-metaspace.md

 <img src="/images/metaspace-size.png" style="width: 75%; margin: auto; display: block;">

-**Size**: Metaspace size can be fixed with the `-XX:MaxMetaspaceSize=<NNN>` where `<NNN>` is the maximum amount of space to be allocated for metadata.
+**Size**: Maximum metaspace size can be fixed with the `-XX:MaxMetaspaceSize=<NNN>` where `<NNN>` is the maximum amount of space to be allocated for metadata.
 As mentioned above, the max space available could be the total available system memory.
 This is the default if the flag is not set.

-**Garbage collection**: The initial amount of space for metadata can be set with the `-XX:MetaspaceSize=<NNN>` flag.
-Garnage collection occurs when metaspace grows to this metaspace size.
+The initial amount of space for metadata can be set with the `-XX:MetaspaceSize=<NNN>` flag.

-The frequency of garbage collection can be increased or decreased using two additional flags: `-XX:MinMetaspaceFreeRatio` and `-XX:MaxMetaspaceFreeRatio`.
-I'm still working on my understanding of these two flags.
+**Garbage collection**: When class metadata reaches a certain level (what is referred to as a high-water mark), garbage collection occurs.
+Initially this high-water mark is equal to the `MetaspaceSize`.
+After garbage collection occurs, the high-water mark may be lowered or raised depending on the amount of space freed by the garbage collection.
+The `-XX:MinMetaspaceFreeRatio` and `-XX:MaxMetaspaceFreeRatio` flags are used to specify the min and max free space ratios.
+Per Oracle:

+> If the committed space available for class metadata as a percentage of the total committed space for class metadata is greater than MaxMetaspaceFreeRatio, then the high-water mark will be lowered.
+If it is less than MinMetaspaceFreeRatio, then the high-water mark will be raised.

+The goal is to control the frequency of garbage collection by tuning the high-water mark.